tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 As Lupin stepped further into the dim light, the play of shadows on his face highlighted the grotesque blend of human and monster.
 Yet, for all his terrifying aspects, there was a haunting sadness in his eyes.
 I instinctively recoiled in fright.

-"Do you find my new form unbecoming, mon cœur?" he asked, a sneer tugging at the corner of his mouth.
+"Do you find my true form unbecoming, mon cœur?" he asked, a sneer tugging at the corner of his mouth.

 "You looked better in the before photos," I retorted, keeping my eyes locked on his.